pagkly/Zed/Investopedia3/Hedge Fund.md

 Hedge fund managers are compensated with this carried interest; their income from the fund is taxed as a return on investments as opposed to a salary or compensation for services rendered.
 The [incentive fee](https://www.investopedia.com/terms/i/incentive-fee.asp) is taxed at the long-term [capital gains](https://www.investopedia.com/terms/c/capitalgain.asp) rate of 20% as opposed to ordinary income tax rates, where the top rate is 39.6%.
 This represents significant tax savings for hedge fund managers.9

 This business arrangement has its critics, who say that the structure is a [loophole](https://www.investopedia.com/terms/l/loophole.asp) that allows hedge funds to avoid paying taxes.
 The carried interest rule has not yet been overturned despite multiple attempts in Congress.
 It became a topical issue during the 2016 primary election.
-And [President Biden's tax plan includes eliminating the carried interest provision](https://www.investopedia.com/explaining-biden-s-tax-plan-5080766).
+And [[President Biden's tax plan includes eliminating the carried interest provision]](https://www.investopedia.com/explaining-biden-s-tax-plan-5080766).

 Many prominent hedge funds use reinsurance businesses in Bermuda as another way to reduce their tax liabilities.
 Bermuda does not charge a corporate income tax, so hedge funds set up their own reinsurance companies in Bermuda.
 The hedge funds then send money to the reinsurance companies in Bermuda.
 These [reinsurers](https://www.investopedia.com/terms/r/reinsurer.asp), in turn, invest those funds back into the hedge funds.
 Any profits from the hedge funds go to the reinsurers in Bermuda, where they owe no corporate income tax.
 The profits from the hedge fund investments grow without any [tax liability](https://www.investopedia.com/terms/t/taxliability.asp).
 Taxes are only owed once the investors sell their stakes in the reinsurers.10